davtsang/TsangNotes/README.md

        \title{TITLE} sets the title for the cover page
        \undertitle{UNDERTITLE} sets the undertitle for the cover page

+       \partcover[SCALE]{PATH} sets the background cover image for the part title page.
+Useful for multipart courses.
+If no partcover is set, it will \part{...} will just have a white background.

        \p{...} hides the text if the notes are the "skeletal" version (by setting text color to white).
 You can use this surrounding entire align environments, but the equation numbers will stay black.